Hari-Narayana-Rath/axiplat/README.md

 ### How It Works

 - When a user tries to visit Instagram, the extension checks for a valid verification token
-- If not verified, they're redirected to the age gate (`localhost:5000`)
+- If not verified, they're redirected to AXIPLAT (`localhost:5000`)
 - After successful age verification, a token is stored (valid for 24 hours)
 - Instagram access is only allowed with a valid token
 - Extension automatically detects when server starts/stops